Stora Enso Oyj – Annual report – 31 December 2022

 The total forest assets value is calculated with verified inventory data and regional standing stock prices, considering among others:

 Information relating to forest asset transactions are available from market data suppliers.
+Stora Enso is applying three-year weighted average market transaction prices and this is considered to include a sufficient amount of transactions and is estimated to represent market conditions at the reporting date.
 The market transaction information can be viewed as market-corroborated inputs.
 Certain adjustments are made to refine the market-corroborated inputs using unobservable inputs, therefore inputs are categorised to fair value hierarchy measurement level 3.
-The judgements are further explained in Note 2 Critical accounting estimates and judgements.
+The judgements are further explained in note 1.2 Critical accounting estimates and judgements.

 Biological assets are measured at fair value in accordance IAS 41.
 The fair value is based on the income approach and the discounted cash flow method whereby the fair value of the biological assets is calculated using cash flows from continuous operations, taking into account the growth potential of one cycle.
 Forest land is measured at fair value using the revaluation method as defined in the IAS 16 standard.
 Fair value of forest land is measured based on income approach, including net cash flows related to trees to-be-planted in the future as well as other land related income, such as hunting rights, wind power leases and soil material sales.